DocNow/twarc/README.md

 ## Gnip Enterprise API

-Twarc supports integration with the Gnip Twitter Full-Archive Enterprise API.
+twarc supports integration with the Gnip Twitter Full-Archive Enterprise API.
 To do so, you must pass in the `--gnip_auth` argument.
 Additionally, set the `GNIP_USERNAME`, `GNIP_PASSWORD`, and `GNIP_ACCOUNT` environment variables.
 You can then run the following: